banzi101/stocks/README.md

 ## Marking Criteria

-You don’t need to finish this assessment with 100% to get an interview.
-Please make your best effort and we will consider it case-by-case.
+You don’t need to finish this assessment with 100% to get an interview!
+Do as much as you can and you might be surprised!

 | Category                    | Description                                                                                                                                       | Percentage |
 |-----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|------------|